-vision 5 - A Applications and the second se

-28. Applications for licences

-29. General restrictions on granting licence

-29A.
-Restriction on granting firearms dealer licence

-29B.
-Commissioner may seek further information

-30. Restrictions on granting Category B firearms licence

-31. Restrictions on granting Category C firearms licence

-32. Restrictions on granting Category D firearms licence

-33. Restrictions on granting Category H firearms licence

-34. Restriction on granting firearm heirlooms licence

-35. Granting licence

-35A.
-Variation of conditions of licence

-36. Refusal to grant licence

-vision 5A - Renewal of licences

-36A Renewal of licences

-- 36A. - 36B.
-Continuation of licence during consideration of application for renewal - 36C.
-General discretion of Commissioner to refuse to renew licence or to alter or vary conditions of licence - Commissioner may alter or vary conditions on licence 36D. - Review of a decision not to renew licence 36E. - 36F.
-Disposal of firearms where licence not renewed

-Division 6 - Genuine reasons and requirements
+D vision 3 - A фрисиион в 28.
+Applications for licences 29.
+General restrictions on granting licence 29A.
+Restriction on granting firearms dealer licence 29B.
+Commissioner may seek further information 30.
+Restrictions on granting Category B firearms licence 31.
+Restrictions on granting Category C firearms licence 32.
+Restrictions on granting Category D firearms licence 33.
+Restrictions on granting Category H firearms licence 34.
+Restriction on granting firearm heirlooms licence 35.
+Granting licence 35A.
+Variation of conditions of licence 36.
+Refusal to grant licence Division 5A - Renewal of licences 36A.
+Renewal of licences 36B.
+Continuation of licence during consideration of application for renewal 36C.
+General discretion of Commissioner to refuse to renew lic or to alter or vary conditions of licence 36D.
+Commissioner may alter or vary conditions on licence 36E.
+E. Review of a decision not to renew licence 36F.
+Disposal of firearms where licence not renewed Di Division 6 - Genuine reasons and requirements 37.
+Genuine reasons 38.
+Requirements relating to sport or target shooting 39.
+Requirements relating to recreational hunting or vermin control

-- 37. Genuine reasons - 38.
-Requirements relating to sport or target shooting - 39.
-Requirements relating to recreational hunting or vermin control - 40.
-Requirements relating to primary production - Requirements relating to animal population control 41. - 42.
+- 41. Requirements relating to animal population control - 42.
 Requirements relating to animal welfare - 43.
 Requirements relating to business or employment - 44.
 Requirements relating to firearms collection